jlento/linux-2/_lectures/00-StudyTips.md

 Pager: What is pager and what does it do?
 Name few pagers?
 What pager is your man command using?

+# Man Bash

+The most important course material for this course is `man bash`.
+The lectures and exercises contain terms (and operators) that you can search from the Bash man page.

+{:.Q}

+Man bash.
+How would you jump to the section of the Bash man page that describes *Parameter expansion*?

 # Debugging shell scripts